h2non/oml/README.md

 ## About

-**oml** (oli markup language) is a tiny template engine built on top of the [Oli][oli] language which runs in node and the browser
+**oml** (oli markup language) is a tiny template engine built on top of the [Oli][oli] language which runs in node and the browser.
 It's powered by [oli.js][oli-js] and [htgen][htgen]

 You can try it online [here](http://jsfiddle.net/7LvYd/3)